Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Low-energy hydrodynamic theory of the nonlinear kicked rotor

 \subsection{The nonlinear kicked rotor}

 We consider an assembly of $N_a$ weakly interacting bosons of mass $m$ on a ring of length $2\pi/k_r$, subjected to a periodically-kicked potential.
-Following~\cite{Shepelyansky1993, Lellouch2020, Haldar2022}, we consider a cubic local interaction with strength $g>0$ in momentum space and model the dynamics using the Gross-Pitaevskii-type equation
+Following~\cite{Shepelyansky1993, Lellouch2020, Haldar2022}, we consider a cubic local interaction with strength $g>0$ in momentum space \footnote{Note that the pre-thermalization scenario studied in Sec.~\ref{Sec:Pre-thermal dynamics} occurs regardless the structure of the interaction term in the nonlinear wave equation (\ref{eq:GPE}), be it local or nonlocal, in the latter case at least provided the response function varies rapidly at the scale of the healing length.} and model the dynamics using the Gross-Pitaevskii-type equation

 for the wave function $\psi=\psi(k,t)$ in momentum space ($k$ is the wave number), with the time-dependent kicked-rotor Hamiltonian

 Here $x\in[-\pi/k_r,\pi/k_r[$ is the position on the ring.
 The second term in the right-hand side of~\eqref{eq:kicked-ham} describes a kicked cosine potential: It is switched on at every period $T$ and its amplitude $-K\cos(k_r{x}-\phi)$ depends on the position on the ring, $K>0$ being called the kicking strength.
 Notice that we have included a finite phase-shift $\phi$ in the cosine modulation (we choose $\phi\in [-\pi/2,\pi/2[$ in the following).
 Within the low-energy hydrodynamic mapping that one can construct from~\eqref{eq:kicked-ham} (see Sec.~\ref{Sec:LinearizationOfDynamicalEquations}), we will see that this parameter plays a role similar to a global velocity for a disordered one-dimensional Bose gas (see Sec.~\ref{Sec:analogy}).
 The wave function has the normalization (see Appendix~\ref{App:Conventions} for a summary of the conventions we use)